DamianKrecisz/CookBalance/README.md

 ## Short description
-Application with cooking recipes where you can create menus and shopping lists
+Application with cooking recipes where you can create menus and shopping lists.

 ## Technology stack